FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Channel Modeling Guidelines/Chapter 3.rst

 *Figure 75.
 Downstream Channel Boundary with an Outflow Node.*

-Cross Sections
+Cross-sections
 --------------

-Check the cross section placement.
+Check the cross-section placement.
-Note any locations where more cross sections are required such as the top half of Figure 76.
+Note any locations where more cross-sections are required such as the top half of Figure 76.
-The bottom half shows a channel with good cross section placement to represent the transition from an urban channel to a natural channel.
+The bottom half shows a channel with good cross-section placement to represent the transition from an urban channel to a natural channel.

 .. image:: ../img/Channel_Modeling_Guidelines/Chapter3/image4.png

 *Figure 76.
-Cross Sections wih a Bad Transition and a Good Transition.*
+cross-sections wih a Bad Transition and a Good Transition.*

-Check each cross section plot for accuracy using the cross section geometry table and plot as shown in Figure 77.
+Check each cross-section plot for accuracy using the cross-section geometry table and plot as shown in Figure 77.

 .. image:: ../img/Channel_Modeling_Guidelines/Chapter3/image5.png

 *Figure 77.
-Review a Cross Section Shape.*
+Review a cross-section Shape.*

 Profiles
 --------